hadley/recipes/recipes/sauces/beetroot-pickle.md

 Peel the cooked beets and cut into 3cm hunks.
 Heat the vinegar, water, sugar and spices in a large pan.
 Bring just to the boiling poin.
 Add the beets and cook for 2-3 minutes.
 Then, pack in sterile jars, fill with hot liquid.
 Seal.

 If you don't fancy properly pickling them, simply follow the instructions, place the beets in a fridge-friendly container, allow the beets to cool fully and then store in the fridge for up to a week.

+Comments: I used this for three large beetroot we were given while A was away in NZ.
+Increased all quantities by 50%.
+Made six jars (255ml).
+BW